ENCYCLOPEDIC ENTRY

 This resource is also available in Spanish.

 From the Florida Keys to Australia’s Great Barrier Reef, pockets of oceans, bays, and estuaries around the world are designated as marine protected areas (MPAs).
-In the United States alone, there are about 1,700 MPAs—nearly 41 percent of the nation’s marine waters.
+In the United States alone, there are about 1,700 MPAs—nearly 41% of the nation’s marine waters.

 Governments establish MPAs to help protect marine ecosystems that are threatened by human activity, such as overfishing or petroleum drilling.
 An MPA may also be established to protect underwater archaeological sites, shipwrecks, and other historically important places.
 For example, the Thunder Bay Marine Sanctuary was created in 2000 to protect shipwrecks in the Great Lakes.